mirage335-colossus/ubiquitous_bash/_lib/kit/install/cloud/cloud-init/zRotten/specialized/croc/README.md

-Paste one of these three scripts as 'user data' (or similar) to a cloud provider.
+Paste one of these three scripts as 'user data' (or similar) to a cloud provider, Debian, Ubuntu, or similar server OS.
 A 'croc' relay will run on port 9009 within approximately two minutes, and will also run after reboot if necessary.
 No login necessary.

 croc --relay '<IPv4_Address>' --relay6 '<IPv6_Address>' send ./file